alexcoder04/sol-docs/README.md

 # sol-docs

-Documentation for the Sol framework
+This is the documentation for the [Sol framework](https://github.com/alexcoder04/sol-lib) on GitHub Pages.
+It can be viewed at https://alexcoder04.github.io/sol-docs/